rachelgabrielli-pm/lucio-r2/README.md

 Neutral: everything else             →  monitored, not yet actionable
 ```

 Together, Arturo and Lucio give R2 full coverage of the portfolio: one agent managing risk, one agent driving growth.
-The partner only ever sees Lucio's output — the good news, the actionable intelligence, the growth signal.
+The partner only ever sees Lucio's output, the good news, the actionable intelligence, the growth signal.
 Arturo operates silently on R2's side.

 ---